gabrielhdbarbosa/born2beroot/README.md

 They are both **package management tools** for Debian distros.

 - `apt` is a modern and simple package instaler, updater and remover.
-- `aptitude` is a little bit more robust, has a grafic interfave via terminal.
+- `aptitude` is a little bit more robust, has a grafic interface via terminal.

 ![image](https://github.com/user-attachments/assets/649f8d15-3681-457c-a8b7-cdab0d3fbfe3)

 You can ~~and should~~ always `sudo apt update` && `sudo apt upgrade`.